FlyingStuff/flexible-jekyll/_posts/2017-06-21-balloon-experiment.markdown

 * Better thermal management (in our case bigger fans and heat sinks)
 * Design better power supply to handle high current peaks of the telemetry module (from measuring on an oscilloscope, we got around 1.5 A)
 * For the pitot tube sensor, we need to calibrate it with temperature or find a different one
-* The servoes were working correctly, but were a bit shacky when the power supply was low or unstable.
+* The servos were working correctly, but were a bit shacky when the power supply was low or unstable.
 We want to take digital ones that should be more stable.
 * Disable autofocus, maybe also auto white balance and auto exposure